ZeroPass/ack/README.md

 # Algorithms
 ## ECC
 The library implements core elliptic curve primitives, such as curve and point, and supports basic EC arithmetic operations (addition, subtraction, and multiplication) for curves over a prime finite field GF(p).
-Points can be represented in both affine and homogeneous coordinate systems, providing flexibility for various use cases and applications.
+Points can be represented in affine, homogeneous and Jacobi coordinates, providing flexibility for various use cases and applications.
 Furthermore, the library pre-defines two elliptic curves: `secp256k1` and `secp256r1`.

 In addition to the core EC primitives, the library also provides implementation for the ECDSA signature verification algorithm.
 This implementation follows the [NIST FIPS 186-5](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.186-5.pdf) standard and has been cross-checked against the [SECG SEC1 v2.0](https://www.secg.org/sec1-v2.pdf) standard and the [BSI TR-03111 v2.10](https://www.bsi.bund.de/SharedDocs/Downloads/EN/BSI/Publications/TechGuidelines/TR03111/BSI-TR-03111_V-2-1_pdf.pdf) standard.

 ### Elliptic Curve Primitives
 The [ack/ec.hpp](include/ack/ec.hpp) header file defines the following elliptic curve primitives:
-- `ec_point_fp` - represents a point in affine coordinate system for a curve over GF(p)
+- `ec_point_fp` - represents a point in affine coordinates for a curve over GF(p)
-- `ec_point_fp_proj` - represents a point in homogeneous coordinate system for a curve over GF(p)
+- `ec_point_fp_proj` - represents a point in homogeneous coordinates for a curve over GF(p)
+- `ec_point_fp_jacobi` - represents a point in Jacobi coordinates for a curve over GF(p)
 - `ec_curve_fp` - represents an elliptic curve over GF(p)
+- `ec_mul_add_fast` - function for fast multiplication and addition of 2 points with 2 scalars , i.e.: a*P + b*Q

 ### Pre-defined Elliptic Curves
 The [ack/ec_curve.hpp](include/ack/ec_curve.hpp) header file contains definitions for pre-defined elliptic curves.